All Episodes

 I've had multiple people close to him tell me this, and he couldn't.

-The Florida donors are looking at his campaign, and then he did it was it was a political thing to do.
+And then he did, it was a political thing to do.

 He started hiring up people, basically paying, listen, the consultants are a bunch of leeches to begin with.

-So many of them are blood sucking animals.
+So many of them are blood-sucking animals.

 And he decided that he would pay them more money to get them away from their other candidates.